Correlation for DevWeb scripts

 To manage correlation candidates:

 Prerequisite: To display the Correlation Candidates dialog box, make sure Show correlation candidates during code generation is enabled in the recording options.
-For details, see Working with correlations.
+For details, see Working with correlation rules.

 - In the Correlation Candidates dialog box, to change an extractor name, select the appropriate correlation candidate line and type in the new extractor name.